 This function determines whether a range contains another range.
 This function is primarily used in the Validate() function to check the named ranges.

-Table 9 describes the parameters that you must provide values for in the Public Function Contains syntax.
+The following table describes the parameters that you must provide values for in the Public Function Contains syntax.